jeffhaha101/kape_ni-agum-at-mutia/README.md

 # Cozy Cup Coffee

 ## Project Description
-Cozy Cup COffee is a web-based application designed to streamline and enhance the cafe experience for both customers and staff.
+Cozy Cup Coffee is a web-based application designed to streamline and enhance the cafe experience for both customers and staff.
 The goal is to provide a cozy and efficient environment for ordering and enjoying your favorite beverages and snacks.

 ## Features
 - User-friendly Interface: A clean and intuitive interface for easy navigation.